Azure DevOps Office integration issues

 - Visual Studio 2019 and Azure DevOps Office® Integration 2019

-- Azure DevOps Services and Azure DevOps Server 2019.
+- Azure DevOps Server 2019 and later versions, including Azure DevOps Services.

 However, full support for Microsoft Excel integration is maintained and supports bulk import and update of work items.
 Alternatives to using Microsoft Project include the following:

 All Office integration tasks require that you have installed a version of Visual Studio or the free Azure DevOps Office Integration 2019.
 These software installs the Azure DevOps Office Integration Add-in or Team Foundation Office Integration Add-in For a list of prerequisites, see Azure Boards and Office integration.